The Best Citizenship-by-Investment Programs for 2025

 Unless you’re a US citizen in need of a second passport to reduce your tax obligations (these people don’t have any alternatives but to renounce), there are different ways to achieve the same things in the investment immigration world.

 Is your goal to add travel benefits or improve your quality of life?
-For many western citizens, a second passport won’t even be necessary.
+For many Western citizens, a second passport won’t even be necessary.

 Is your goal an E-2 visa?
-There are other options that are easier, less expensive, and less bureaucratic than obtaining a second passport by investment.
+There are other options that are easier, less expensive and less bureaucratic than obtaining a second passport by investment.

 Or do you simply want to work towards a passport in a cheaper way?
 Then citizenship by descent may do the trick.

-And if you are in no particular rush, residence by investment could give you a solid path toward citizenship via naturalization after making an investment in exchange for residence in any number of countries.
+And if you are in no particular rush, residence by investment could give you a solid path toward citizenship via naturalisation after making an investment in exchange for residence in any number of countries.

-To be clear, economic citizenship is for people with a pressing need to have another passport now, be it for tax reasons, business, or travel.
+To be clear, economic citizenship is for people with a pressing need to have another passport now, be it for tax reasons, business or travel.

 Residency by investment is not the same as citizenship by investment.
-Golden Visa programs like those in Portugal andGreece will eventually yield a second passport, but it will take at least five years or more.
+Golden visa programs like those in Portugal and Greece will eventually yield a second passport, but it will take at least five years or more.

 The Best Passport vs. a Passport Portfolio